Read VCF Files

 str \| Path \| None |

 No | Directory where parsed Parquet caches are stored.
-None (default) writes next to the VCF in .pymut_cache/ . |
+None (default) writes next to the VCF in .pymut_cache/. |

 Return value¶

-— a wide-format table of variants plus metadata and sample columns, ready for downstream analysis.
+PyMutation — a wide-format table of variants plus metadata and sample columns, ready for downstream analysis.

 Exceptions¶

-– any other I/O or parsing error (e.g. broken compression, PyArrow failure).
+FileNotFoundError– VCF file does not exist.ValueError– invalid assembly, missing required VCF columns, or header problems.Exception– any other I/O or parsing error (e.g. broken compression, PyArrow failure).

 Minimal usage example¶